-The current pandemic is accentuating our economic and educational inequities, as unemployment rises and access to technology deepens the educational divide.
+The COVID-19 pandemic accentuated our economic and educational inequities.
 President John F. Kennedy pointed out, however, that, "When written in Chinese, the word crisis is composed of two characters -- one represents danger, and the other represents opportunity."
-In this current crisis, what is our danger and what is our opportunity?
+In this time, what is our danger and what is our opportunity?

 The danger comes from depending solely on the same strategies to address economics, race and education that we have been using for decades, strategies that have often left significant numbers of our youth and families behind.
-COVID-19 could turn a river of inequity into a flood.
+COVID-19 turned a river of inequity into a flood.